What is a robot?

 Bee-Bot

-The Bee-Bot is a simple, programmable robot that is geared towards children at the elementary level.
+The Bee-Bot is a simple, programmable robot that is geared toward children at the elementary level.
 It can be programmed to receive a simple algorithm, allowing it to move forwards, backwards, left, and right on a grid.
 It is rechargeable, robust, and rewarding to play with.

 Blue-Bot

 The Blue-Bot is similar to the Bee-Bot.
 It is the same size and has the same command buttons; however, its clear design allows students to see the inner hardware.
 Unlike the Bee-Bot, the Blue-bot has Bluetooth capabilities which allow it to be paired with the Blue-Bot app.
-The app. allows users to program 45 degree turns and use loops and repeats when coding.
+The app. allows users to program 45-degree turns and use loops and repeats when coding.
 The Blue-Bot coding app. can be used with or without a robot.

 Artie 3000